-On November 8-9, 2008, YCWA, in coordination with AW, had a team of experienced kayakers run the New Bullards Bar Dam to USACE's Englebright Reservoir stretch of the North Yuba and mainstem Yuba River reaches at flows of 500 cfs and 800 cfs.
+On November 8-9, 2008, YCWA, in coordination with AW, had a team of 5 experienced kayakers run the New Bullards Bar Dam to Englebright Reservoir stretch of the North Yuba River and mainstem Yuba River reaches at flows of 500 cubic ft per second (cfs) and 800 cfs.
 The following section summarizes the key results of this study.

-Reach Length and Whitewater Difficulty.
+Reach Length and Whitewater Difficulty

 Both the 500 and 800 cfs flow level results are based on a put-in location at New Bullards Bar Dam.
-However, to be clear, the study results are based on a takeout at Rices Crossing (9.8 miles) at the 500 cfs flow level; and a takeout location at Colgate Powerhouse (8.1 miles) at the 800 cfs flow level.
-Despite this difference in length on the two flow days, the remaining 1.7 miles of the reach below Colgate Powerhouse is virtually all flat-water paddling (Class II whitewater), and, as a result, there are only two effects from this difference.
+However, to be clear, the study results are based on a takeout at Rices Crossing (total reach length of 9.8 mi) at the 500 cfs flow level; and a takeout location at Colgate Powerhouse (total reach length of 8.1 mi) at the 800 cfs flow level.
+Despite this difference in length on the 2 flow days, the remaining 1.7 mi of the reach below Colgate Powerhouse is virtually all flat-water paddling (Class II whitewater), and, as a result, there are only 2 effects from this difference.
 First, the shuttle route from Rices Crossing and Colgate Powerhouse is significantly different, as is discussed below.
-Second, the overall paddle time was higher at the 500 cfs flow level because of the additional 1.7 miles of float time (Table 7.8.3-4).
-However, based on the radio communications between the boaters and YCWA, it is estimated that the travel time from Colgate Powerhouse to Rices Crossing was no more than 30 minutes.
+Second, the overall paddle time was higher at the 500 cfs flow level because of the additional 1.7 mi of float time (Table 7.8.3-4).
+Based on the radio communications between the boaters and YCWA, it is estimated that the travel time from Colgate Powerhouse to Rices Crossing was no more than 30 minutes.
 When taking this correction into consideration, the average paddling time was roughly 30 minutes shorter at the 800-cfs flow level.
 The boaters indicated little difference in the overall whitewater difficulty of the reach from 500 cfs to 800 cfs with a range from Class V to V/V+ for both flow levels.

 Table 7.8.3-4.
-Length of run by flow and type of run (n=5).
+Length of run by flow and type of run.

-Reach Avonaga Tima Whitewa ter Class Put-In Takeout Length (cfs) Average Time Minimum Maximum New Bullards Bar Dam Rices Crossing 9.8 miles 500 5 hrs V V/V+ New Bullards Bar Dam Colgate Powerhouse 8.1 miles 800 3 hrs, 24mins V V/V+
+Flow Level Avonaga Tima Whitewater Class Put-In Takeout Length (cfs) Average Time Minimum Maximum New Bullards Bar Dam Rices Crossing 9.8 mi 500 5 hrs Class V Class V/V+ New Bullards Bar Dam Colgate Powerhouse 8.1 mi 800 3 hrs, 24mins Class V Class V/V+